itdxer/neupy/site/docs/layers/basics.rst

         shuffle_data=True
     )

 Let's consider the ``layers.Sigmoid(40)`` layer.
 This layer defines two different operations.
 The first one is a linear transformation that multiplies input by a weight matrix and adds bias to the result of this multiplication.
 The second one applies activation function to the linear transformation.
-The type of the linear function depence on the layer class.
+The type of the linear function depends on the layer class.
 In the examples we use two layers with sigmoid activation function and one with a softmax.

 This layer combines two basic operations, but you can split it into the separate steps.
 Here is a previous examples divided into the separate steps.